 Can you describe how your drumming developed over the years, and if you have some special techniques, could you mention them?

 Not sure if I use any special technique.
 In my approach, I was conscious about expanding my vocabulary, instead of building a completely new one, as people who used to be in punk bands do, and want to be strictly jazz drummers.
 I don’t want to erase my past.
-The shit I play might not sound perfect, but perfection is not in my nature, polished things never resonated with me.
+The shit I play might not sound perfect, but perfection is not in my nature, polished things have never resonated with me.
 An important part was, when I started to travel more frequently to the US, and play with masters like Jamie Saft, Joe Morris, Wadada Leo Smith, Trevor Dunn, Roswell Rudd, Marshall Allen, Danny Ray Thompson, Mats Gustafsson, etc.etc.
 They were all supportive and interested in my approach, and I can’t give them enough credit.
 I think those sessions in Jamie’s upstate studio, and their acceptance were pivotal in shaping my approach to drums and my role as a drummer in any situation.

 You’ve been touring and working with several legendary musicians, such as Merzbow, Keiji Haino, Thurston Moore, etc. Do you have any memorable moments from these collaborations?

 Once I had breakfast with Masami (Merzbow) and Haino-san (Keiji Haino) in Vienna.
 It was great that they both helped each other with translation, so they could explain me the social climate of their teenage years.
-We had a deep conversation, and I really appreciate their efforts to tell me all about these things.
-Another Keiji Haino story is from a year ago, when we were recording our upcoming album on which he plays bass guitar on the majority of the album.
+We had a deep conversation, and I really appreciate their efforts to tell me everything about these things.
+Another Keiji Haino story is from a year ago, when we were recording our upcoming album on which he plays bass guitar on the majority of the record.
 We were supposed to do 5-7 minute takes.
 Then we found this bass guitar in the studio, the first take ended up lasting for over an hour.
 When we finished the take, he looked up and said with a great smile: “I, enjoy!”
-I could probably go on and on, like the story of getting thrown out from a record store in Berlin with Masami on our first tour.
+I could probably go on and on, like the story about getting thrown out from a record store in Berlin with Masami during our first tour.
 But it’s been almost 10 years of touring and recording and there are many things to remember.

 You also work as a journalist at the Hungarian online portal Index.hu.
-Can you talk about your “day job”, and how do you manage to balance it out with your music-making and playing?
+Can you talk about your “day job”, and how you manage to balance it out with your music-making and playing?

 I have great colleagues, and when I started to work at Index, I had an agreement with the former editor-in-chief that allows me to have a healthy balance between working as a journalist and playing a lot of music.
 I’m grateful that I don’t have to keep playing all the time, and I don’t have to push music all the time, and can do everything on my own terms.